vassert32/spam_filter_life_cycle/README.md

-# Spam Filter: Comparing Vectorization Methods (TF-IDF, GloVe, BERT)
+# Spam Filter: Comparing Vectorization Methods (TF-IDF, Word2Vec, BERT)

 ## Project Overview

-The goal of this project is to build a spam filter using machine learning classification methods and compare different text vectorization techniques: TF-IDF, GloVe, and BERT.
+The goal of this project is to build a spam filter using machine learning classification methods and compare different text vectorization techniques: TF-IDF, Word2Vec, and BERT.
 The project includes a detailed performance analysis of these methods in terms of speed and classification quality.

 ## Table of Contents